Paediatric Psychology Support, Training and Supervision Services

 I am such a visual person and also a creator-designer, love art work so this type of approach is completely revolutionary for me as a child psychologist but also for training!
 I love that it keeps all the resources in one place.
 Even when we go back to face to face work, this resource will still be useful for videos, web based resources and communication with parents.
 You could still use a room during a face to face session when you want to share a video with a child for example.

 I have now created over 30 therapy rooms and completely beside myself on how amazing these work.
 It feels such a long way since March 2020 when many moved to working online, scared and anxious about the prospect.

 This resource has to be a life changer for therapists!

 You can join Creative Approaches when Working with Children Online where these rooms will be discussed and shared.
 You will have 10 rooms with links and resources you can then tailor to your needs.

-I am setting up a low cost live workshop for Friday 18th September 5pm on Zoom to register https://learning.3ppsychologies.com/courses/virtual-therapy-rooms where 5 rooms, links and resources will be shared with you.
-As this event happened now, if you are interested in a live workshop, get in touch and I will what I can arrange.
+We also set up a Creating Virtual Therapy Live Workshop and the recording is also available for viewing at a low cost of $20 (AUD) https://learning.3ppsychologies.com/courses/virtual-therapy-rooms.
+With this training, 5 rooms, links and resources will be shared with you.
+If you are interested in a live workshop, get in touch and I will do what I can to arrange this.